ALEX5402/libndk_translation_Module/README.md

 # LibNDK Translation for arm64-v8a,armeabi-v7a,armeabi

-### newbit @ xda-developers
-Installs the Libhoodjni functions into your AVD.
+Installs the Libhoodjni combined with libndk functions into your AVD.

 ### Description
 Make support of arm apps on x86 and AVD for android 11